people-os/support-shift-scheduler/README.md

 The JSON input object thus created has two main properties:

 * `agents`, containing the data for all the support agents, and
 * `options`, containing a number of options that are fed into the scheduler.
-This includes the optimisation timeout for the solver, which is set to 1 hour by default.
+This includes the optimisation timeout for the solver, with a default value of 1 hour set by the  `download-and-configure-input.js` script.
+However, the timeout is set to 1 minute in the example input, for the sake of easy testing.
 If necessary, these should be modified before running the core algorithm.

 For more detail regarding these `options`, as well as the rest of the input file structure, see the associated [json input schema](./lib/schemas/support-shift-scheduler-input.schema.json).